. . . . without a warrant or even a scintilla of evidence.

 "At the time it felt as if the police were deliberately playing a game - promising the ordeal would soon be over and then finding it necessary to prolong the wait.
 It was a form of psychological torture."

-This website is my factual account and 'journal', describing the impact of a false allegation, made by Devon and Cornwall Constabulary, and how it has fundamentally challenged my law-abiding and rule-following individual mindset; more so, it has changed my naïve views on accusations, allegations, arrests and the impact it has on the 'common man', when arrested without just cause from a serious allegation, released with Police bail and all the time delays in inquiries; then to discover that there was to be no redress when the truth about my innocence was revealed.
+This website is my factual account and 'journal', describing the impact of a false allegation, made by Devon and Cornwall police, and how it has fundamentally challenged my rule-following individual mindset; more so, it has changed my naïve views on accusations, allegations, arrests and the impact it has on the 'common man', when arrested without just cause from a serious allegation, released with Police bail and all the time delays in inquiries; then to discover that there was to be no redress when the truth about my innocence was revealed.

 What is most impacting is when the police (alone) are able to make an 'unsupported' and non-evidenced allegations and get away with it.
 After my arrest my financial losses are yet to be determined, as the event destroyed my career (something I relied on to pay the mortgage); the emotional impact has been devastating and the event has broken most of my former relationship security I had with friends, family and former acquaintances.
 It has also severely corrupted my cosy, naive, trusting and simple view on fairness, the legal system and the Police service.